-(85) Density Bonus for Land Donation.
-When an applicant for a TentativeFinal Map, Parcel Map, or other residential development approval donates land to the County in compliance with this Subdivisionsubsection, the applicant shall be entitled to a density bonus for the entire development, as follows; provided that nothing in this Subdivision subsection shall be construed to affect the authority of the County to require a developer to donate land as a condition of development, as follows:
+(8) Density Bonus for Land Donation.
+When an applicant for a Tentative Map, Parcel Map, or other residential development approval donates land to the County in compliance with this subsection, the applicant shall be entitled to a density bonus for the entire development, provided that nothing in this subsection shall be construed to affect the authority of the County to require a developer to donate land as a condition of development, as follows:

 (A) Basic Bonus.
-The applicant shall be entitled to a 15 percent increase above the otherwise maximum allowable residential density under the applicable Land Use Policy Plan land use designation and land use zoning district for the entire development, and an additional increase as follows.
+The applicant shall be entitled to a 15 percent increase above the otherwise maximum allowable residential density under the applicable Policy Plan land use designation and zoning district for the entire development, as follows.

 Percentage of Very Low-Income Units Proposed Percentage of Density Bonus

 10 15

 11 16

 12 17

 13 18

 14 19

 15 20

 16 21

 17 22

 18 23

 19 24

 20 25

 21 26

 22 27

 23 28

 24 29

 25 30

+26 31

+27 32

+28 33

+29 34

+30 35

 (B) Increased Bonus.
-The increase identified in the table above shall be in addition to any increase in density required by Ssubdivisions sections (a)(1) through (a)(74), up to a maximum combined mandated density increase of 35 percent if applicant seeks both the with increase required in compliance this Ssubdivisionsection (a)(85), as well as the bonuses provided by ssubdivisionsections (a)(1) through (a)( $\frac{74}{1}$ ).
+The increase identified in the table above shall be in addition to any increase in density required by subsections (a)(1) through (a)(7), up to a maximum combined mandated density increase of 35 percent if an applicant seeks both the increase required in compliance with this subsection (a)(8), as well as the bonuses provided by subsections (a)(1) through (a)(7).

-(C) Eligibility for Increased Bonus.
-An applicant shall be eligible for the increased density bonus provided by this Ssubdivision section if all of the following conditions are met:

-(I) The applicant donates and transfers the land no later than the date of approval of the Final Map, Parcel Map, or residential development application.

-(II)The developable acreage and zoning classification of the land being transferred are sufficient to permit construction of units affordable to very low\-income households in an amount not less than ten percent of the number of residential units of the proposed development.

-(III)The transferred land is at least one acre in size, or of sufficient size to permit development of at least 40 units; has the appropriate Land Use Policy Plan land use designation; is appropriately zoned for development as affordable housing; and is or will be served by adequate public facilities and infrastructure.
-The land shall have appropriate zoning and development standards to make the development of the affordable units feasible.

-(IV) No later than the date of approval of the Final Map,

-Parcel Map, or of the residential development, the transferred land shall have all of the permits and approvals, other than Building Permits, necessary for the development of the very low income housing units on the transferred land, except that the County may subject the proposed development to subsequent design review to the extent authorized by Government Code section 65583.2(i) if the design is not reviewed by the County before the time of transfer.

-(V) The transferred land and the affordable units shall be subject to a deed restriction ensuring continued affordability of the units consistent with section 83.03.0870 (Continued Availability), which shall be recorded on the property at the time of dedication.
+- (C) Eligibility for Increased Bonus.
+An applicant shall be eligible for the increased density bonus provided by this subsection if all of the following conditions are met: - (I) The applicant donates and transfers the land no later than the date of approval of the Final Map, Parcel Map, or residential development application. - (II) The developable acreage and zoning classification of the land being transferred are sufficient to permit construction of units affordable to very low-income households in an amount not less than ten percent of the number of residential units of the proposed development. - (III) The transferred land is at least one acre in size, or of sufficient size to permit development of at least 40 units; has the appropriate Policy Plan land use designation; is appropriately zoned for development as affordable housing; and is or will be served by adequate public facilities and infrastructure.
+The land shall have appropriate zoning and development standards to make the development of the affordable units feasible. - (IV) No later than the date of approval of the Final Map, Parcel Map, or of the residential development, the transferred land shall have all of the permits and approvals, other than Building Permits, necessary for the development of the very low income housing units on the transferred land, except that the County may subject the proposed development to subsequent design review to the extent authorized by Government Code section 65583.2(i) if the design is not reviewed by the County before the time of transfer. - (V) The transferred land and the affordable units shall be subject to a deed restriction ensuring continued affordability of the units consistent with section 83.03.080 (Continued Availability), which shall be recorded on the property at the time of dedication.